-Each week staff will create a plan detailing the adult led sessions taking place that week.
+Each week staff will create a plan detailing the adult led sessions and enhanced provisions taking place that week.
 This plan will include whole class/group carpet sessions and any adult led small group tasks taking place.

-4.2 Teaching and Learning
+Teaching and Learning